prabhatdutt95/Disaster-Response-Pipeline/README.md

 File _models/train_classifier.py_ contains machine learning pipeline that:

-- Loads data from the **SQLite database**
+- Using pandas' _read_sql_table_, we load the data from the **SQLite database**
-- Splits this loaded data into training and testing sets
+- Splits this loaded data into training and testing sets using _train_test_split_ from _sklearn.model_selection_
-- Builds a text processing and machine learning pipeline
+- Builds a text processing which includes normalizing, tokenizing and lemmatizing and, machine learning pipeline.
-- Training on train dataset and tunes a model using GridSearchCV
+- Training on train dataset and tunes a model using _GridSearchCV_
 - Outputs result on the test dataset
-- Exports the final model-pipeline into a pickle file
+- Exports the final model-pipeline into a _pickle_ file

 <a id='flask'></a>